KrauseFx/krausefx.com/_posts/2025-02-22-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 <img src="/assets/posts/immo/AirtableOverview.png" alt="Airtable" />

-### A simple Telegram Bot
+### A simple Telegram bot

-Whenever we received new listings per email, we'd manually go through each one and do a first check on overall vibe, price and village location.
-Only if we were genuinely interested, we'd want to add it to our Airtable.
+Whenever we received new listings per email, we manually went through each one and do a first check on overall vibe, price and village location.
+Only if we were genuinely interested, we wanted to add it to our Airtable.

 So I wrote a simple Telegram bot to which we could send a link to a listing and it'd process it for us.

 ### A way to store a copy of the listings and its images

-The simplest and most straight-forward way to store a copy of the listings was to use a headless browser to store access the listing's description and its images.
+The simplest and most straightforward way to keep a copy of the listings was to use a headless browser to access the listing’s description and its images..
 For that, I simply used the [ferrum](https://github.com/rubycdp/ferrum) Ruby gem, but any similar tech would work.
 First, we open the page and prepare the website for a screenshot:

 <!--more-->